19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spell Tags/Death.md

 Arcane: Necro

-Spells with the life tag draw their energy from the spirit realm, where all mortal souls come from.
-Most malevolent deities reside in the void, and draw energy from mortal spirits, into the realm of death.
-Some scholars would say they are misunderstood and there is more to the story.
-Pure heresy.
+Spells with the death tag draw their energy from the void.
+Most malevolent deities reside in the void, the realm of death.
+With the right malintent that energy can be sapped to the void.